petablox-project/Drake-Analysis-June2017/analysis_results/Petablox.md

 ### Integer Overflow Checker

-Reports from integer overflow checker seems all false positives.
+All the reports of the integer overflow checker seem to be false positives.
 Petablox has limited support for detection of integer overflow errors.
-We hope the special tool KINT from MIT could work well on this.
+The KINT tool from MIT might do better as it is specialized to detecting integer overflow errors.

 ### Format String Checker

-The format string checker is initially inspired by I/O functions in C, e.g., `scanf`, `sscanf` and `fscanf`.
-Almost all format string bug reports are from `drake/multibody/parsers/xml_util.cc`, which is about XML file parsing thus quite different from formats used in I/O functions in C.
-So, not surprisingly, all reports are also false positives.
+The format string checker was inspired by I/O functions in C, e.g., `scanf`, `sscanf` and `fscanf`.
+Almost all format string bug reports are from `drake/multibody/parsers/xml_util.cc`, which concerns XML file parsing and is thus quite different from formats used in I/O functions in C.  So, unsurprisingly, all reports by this checker are also false positives.